algolia/docsearch-configs/README.md

 ### `allowed_domains`

-You can pass either a string or an array of strings.
+You can pass an array of strings.
 This is the whitelist of domains the crawler will scan.
 If a link targets a page that is not in the whitelist, the crawler will not follow it.